 Welcome to the Financial Aid & Veteran Services Office Information Pages

-MCC’s financial aid pages of this website are where you will find resources and answers to many of the question you may have about financial aid including the types of aid available, eligibility requirements to receive aid, the necessary forms & documents needed to process aid, and all financial aid deadlines.
+Metropolitan Community College's Financial Aid pages are where you will find resources and answers to many of the questions you may have about financial aid, including: the types of aid available, eligibility requirements to receive aid, the necessary forms and documents needed to process aid and all financial aid deadlines.

 What is Financial Aid?

 Financial aid is money provided by federal, state and institutional sources to help students meet expenses while attending post-secondary school.
-Many students are finding it increasingly difficult to finance a college education without some assistance, and you may be having a similar experience.
-Metropolitan Community College financial aid programs are intended to help students who would be unable to attend the College without such assistance.
+Many students are finding it increasingly-difficult to finance a college education without some assistance, and you may be having a similar experience.
+MCC's financial aid programs are intended to help students who would be unable to attend the College without such assistance.
 MCC is committed to providing information about financial aid resources so that you may pursue your educational goals or upgrade your working skills.

 What Types of Financial Aid Exist?

 There are five types of financial aid: